ravendb/bootcamp/src/Unit-3/lesson4/README.md

 In this exercise you will preserve the session instance to use it again.

-When the document is loaded, the associated `ETag` is retrieved, the UI is updated and a subscription for changes in this document is created.

-> An etag in RavenDB is a 128 bit number that is associated with a document.
-Whenever a document is created or updated, an etag assigned to that document is incremented.
-Etags are heavily used inside RavenDB.

 Changes API is compatible with the `Reactive Extensions`, which is great.
 Because of that we can use filter for events using the familiar LINQ syntax.
 We will implement the `DocumentChangedByOtherUser` and `DocumentChangedOnServer` in the following steps.